 The portions of meals served here are HUGE!

 My meal came and it looks delicious and my stomach roar from the mere smell of it.
-It was rice with chicken on a hot ceramic bowl served a sunny side up egg on top, stir fried baby bok choy on the side and another veggy I’m not familiar with.
+It was rice with chicken on a hot ceramic bowl served a sunny side up egg on top, stir-fried baby bok choy on the side and another veggy I’m not familiar with.
 It was really good!

 But you have to be careful with the chicken bones!
 What I thought to be boneless chicken turned out still have bones and marrows on them.
 Ouchy!
 You suppose to nibble them in your mouth then spit the bones or any leftover marrows back to the bowl but it’s not an easy practice, I should say.
-I do know how to use chopsticks before but my skills needs to be improved.
+I do know how to use chopsticks before but my skills need to be improved.

 Ok, that’s my long story of our first 48 hours in China.